MDKAIF302/SecArchive/CERTs/More_here.md

 # 👑 Learning Resources – Other Cybersecurity Certifications

-A mix of high-quality resources for various other certifications including **CompTIA Security+, PNPT, CEH, RHCSA, AWS SAA-C03, and BTL1**.
+A mix of high-quality resources for various other certifications including **CompTIA Security+, PNPT, CEH, RHCSA, AWS SAA-C03, BTL1 and More **.

 | Certification / Topic             | Status | Link                                                               |
 |----------------------------------|--------|--------------------------------------------------------------------|